Dushmilan/Photography_Blog/backend/docs/database_schema.md

 ### Performance Considerations

 1. **Image Caching**: Consider implementing a caching layer for frequently accessed images
-2. **CDN Integration**: For better global performance, images should be served from a CDN
+2. **CDN Integration**: ImageKit provides built-in CDN for global performance
 3. **Pagination**: Always implement pagination for image galleries to avoid loading large datasets
 4. **Async Operations**: Heavy operations like image processing should be done via background jobs

-This schema is designed to work with the Google Photos integration, where the `id` field matches Google Photos media item IDs, allowing for efficient synchronization between the application and Google Photos API.
+This schema is designed to work with the ImageKit integration, where the `id` field matches ImageKit file IDs, allowing for efficient storage and retrieval of image assets with CDN delivery and transformation capabilities.